cellux/blog/contents/articles/introduction-to-luajit-part-1/index.md

 The compiler detects that each iterator function created by `mysql_query` will reference one external local variable (labeled `resultset` in the code).
 In the compiled prototype, `<uv1>` becomes a placeholder for the first element of the closure's `<upvalues>` array, which at this point does not exist yet.

-When we actually call `mysql_query` and the argument of the final `return` statement needs to be constructed, the already compiled function prototype is *instantiated*: a new closure is created with its `proto` set to the compiled prototype, `upvalues` set to a newly allocated array of one element (filled in with a reference to the `resultset` variable created *during this particular execution of* `mysql_query`) and `env` set to the environment associated with the `mysql_query` function.
+When we actually call `mysql_query` and the argument of the final `return` statement needs to be constructed, the already compiled function prototype is *instantiated*: a new closure is created with its `proto` set to the compiled prototype, `upvalues` set to a newly allocated array of one element (filled with a reference to the `resultset` variable created *during this particular execution of* `mysql_query`) and `env` set to the environment associated with the `mysql_query` function.

 Functions (= closures) inherit their environment from the closure that created them.
 Functions defined at the top level inherit the environment of the top-level closure, which is initially the *global environment*, a singleton table created at VM initialization.
 The standard library functions are also registered in the global environment.